samuel-bohman/Azure-TDSP-ProjectTemplate/Docs/Model/README.md

+# Model

-# Folder for hosting all documents and reports related to modeling
+_Folder for hosting all documents and reports related to modeling_